ManimCommunity/manim/docs/source/guides/deep_dive.rst

 Importing the library
 ^^^^^^^^^^^^^^^^^^^^^

-Independent of how exactly you are telling your system to render the scene, i.e., whether you run ``manim -qm -p file_name.py ToyExample``, or whether you are rendering the scene directly from the Python script via a snippet like
+You can ask Manim to render in several ways.
+For example, you can run ``manim -qm -p file_name.py ToyExample`` or render directly from a Python script with a snippet like

 ::